Home

 Following a request, in 2005, for a large set of images illustrating Islamic art and architecture in Spain, the Institute began a project that will eventually provide a comprehensive database of images illustrating the origins and evolution of Islamic culture intended for educational use.
 The first step was to systematically document the evolution of Islamic art and architecture during the early years of the westward movement toward Spain as well as the contributions that Al Andalus eventually made to North African culture, particularly in the years following 1492.

 The result, from field work conducted in 2006, was a collection of images taken in Tunisia and Morocco concentrating on the most important examples of Islamic religious architecture from sites including Kairouan, Sousse, Sfax, Tunis, Rabat, Fez, Meknes, Casablanca, Marakech, Ouarzazate, Chefchaouen, Tetouan, and Tangier.
+Examples from these sets may be seen below on this page.

 In 2007 further field work, this time in Turkey, has produced a large collection illustrating Ottoman art and architecture, particularly the work of Sinan, the great court architect of the 16th century.
+Examples of these images may be seen by clicking on the Turkey 2007 button above, at the top of this page.

 Gallery of Images